Ochre Health: Background

 Ochre Health has a record of providing medical services to communities that have experienced long-term difficulties in attracting and retaining appropriate levels of medical staff, often due to their remoteness or their isolation from social services.

-The company also provides services to communities that have high levels of social disadvantage, health outcomes which fall below national averages, and hospitalization rates which fall above national averages.
+The company also provides services to communities that have high levels of social disadvantage, health outcomes which fall below national averages, and hospitalisation rates which fall above national averages.

 Primary health care

-Ochre Health has been able to reduce hospitalization rates by up to 20% in communities that exhibited hospitalization rates above national averages by increasing community access to medical practitioners, through which patients' health conditions can be managed, and by adopting best-practice primary care principles as a core tenet of their service delivery model.
+Ochre Health has been able to reduce hospitalisation rates by up to 20% in communities that exhibited hospitalisation rates above national averages by increasing community access to medical practitioners, through which patients' health conditions can be managed, and by adopting best-practice primary care principles as a core tenet of their service delivery model.

 The company has also pioneered several new protocols for managing primary care patients, which involves the provision of chronic disease management in towns with high levels of social disadvantage and rates of diabetes and other chronic conditions.

-Doctor retention

-Ochre Health has a high doctor retention rate due to their supportive professional development approach toward current medical practitioners, and their ability to provide locum coverage through Ochre Recruitment, which plays a significant role in their ability to retain clinical staff in geographically remote locations.